idaholab/moose/framework/doc/content/examples/ex11_prec.md

 This will create a near-perfect preconditioning matrix; however, it is extremely slow and will only work in serial. `FDP` should only be used for debugging purposes.

-For information on the last preconditioning option, `PBP`, which is more nuanced, we refer the reader to the dedicated [wiki page](http://mooseframework.org/wiki/MooseSystems/Preconditioners/).

 ## Complete source files
 [default.i](https://github.com/idaholab/moose/blob/devel/examples/ex11_prec/default.i)